About the speaker

 In the evening my father often read to me or told me traditional stories of perils and common people who overcame adversity and fought for justice.
 These stories were fundamental to my development.
 Give me an [unintelligible] and allowing me to imagine my self in the shoes of the characters of the stories.
 I now had models for taking action when I saw injustice happening around me.

 I was 18 when I finally had the opportunity to attend a school for the blind.
 My family was poor and there were no assistance from the government.
 I often went hungry and often had no books to study from.
 Eventually, half-starving, I finished college with a degree in Chinese medicine.
 But I didn’t want to practice medicine because I was beginning to be interested in the law.

-To me the law could cure society in ways that medicine couldn’t because I had [felt] a lot of difficulties as a disabled person.
+To me the law could cure society in ways that medicine could not because I had a lot of difficulties as a disabled person.
 I was sensitive to injustices happening around me.
 Gradually, I began to stand up against injustice and in the process I began to see that the law could be used as a tool to make the authorities abide by their own rules.

 I worked to help disabled people reclaim taxes and fees that had been illegally collected from them.
 I found a way to build a well in my village.
 When villagers became sick from our contaminated river water, I managed to get the factory causing the pollution shut down.
 In 2003, I brought a successful lawsuit against the Beijing Metro Corporation, demanding that they allowed blind people to ride public transportation for free as mandated by Chinese law.